This article discusses some of the risks of a foreclosure auction and steps you can take to avoid them.

 - Is it sufficient to show a minimum deposit amount in cash or cashiers check? (for example 10%) Or do you need to show you have the ability to pay the entire minimum bid amount?

-- What happens if you’re in a redemption state and the property owner comes up with the funds?
+- What happens if you’re in a right of redemption state and the property owner comes up with the funds?

 - What is the bidding procedure?

-- Will the auctioneer extend the auction if it detects more interest?
+- Will the auctioneer extend the auction if he or she detects more buying interest?

 - Is there a minimum reserve price on the property you’re interested in, or is it highest bidder wins?

-Ways to Lower Risks of a Foreclosure Auction
+Ways to Lower the Risks of a Foreclosure Auction

 Do a Title Search